gillescochez/my-angular-base/README.md

 ```

-It will be automatically added to the application services module.
+It will be automatically added to the application controllers module.

 ## Abstract Helper for services